smartguy666/customer-support-agent-using-react-and-node/README.md

 🗄️ MongoDB
 ```

-MongoDB is used as the application's database layer.
+MongoDB is used as the application's database layer, you can also use Dnotifier's save db function to use their database without needing to add a separate DB.

 The backend uses Mongoose to connect to MongoDB.